 What they can’t do, though, is discriminate.
 That’s been the case since the Civil Rights Act of 1964, and it’s evolved through cases decided and additional laws passed since then.

 A company can’t fire you, refuse to hire you, pay you less, demote you, or refuse to promote you because of your sex, gender, age, national origin, race, color, ethnicity, or religion.
 Businesses can’t create or allow a hostile work environment that forces you to leave.
 Employers can’t retaliate against you for making a compliant related to discrimination.
 In certain jurisdictions – Richland County, the city of Columbia, and the City of Charleston, for example – you’re also protected from discrimination based on sexual orientation.

-Our attorneys have assisted with charges of discrimination before the Equal Employment Opportunity Commission (EEOC) and South Carolina Human Affairs Commission (SCHAC) and worked through grievance procedures for public employees.
+Our attorneys have taken cases before the Equal Employment Opportunity Commission (EEOC) and South Carolina Human Affairs Commission (SCHAC).
+We’ve also worked through grievance procedures for public employees.
 We’ve taken cases to court.
-We realize it sometimes takes a different approach to prevail before a judge, jury, or panel, and we have the experience to adapt to different settings.
+We realize that each situation takes a different approach, and we have the experience to adapt.

-We also have the legal knowledge and research skills to build the strongest possible case well in advance of a trial or hearing.
+We also have the legal knowledge and research skills to build the strongest possible case.
 Should you decided to consider a settlement offer, this prep work can put you in a better negotiating position.
-Should you decide to press ahead, we’ll be ready for that, too.
+Should you decide to go to trial, we’ll be ready for that, too.